A Certain Sacrifice: Production and development

-Release
+Release and reception

-In 1985, A Certain Sacrifice was released on video to capitalize on Madonna's fame, and in 1986, there were theatrical midnight screenings.
 Madonna tried to buy the rights from director Stephen Jon Lewicki, offering him $5,000 which later upped to $10,000.
 Unsuccessful, she then attempted to ban the film from being seen.
 Stephen Lewicki invited her to view it; Madonna was reportedly unhappy with the result.
 According to Lewicki, she had an expression of horror on her face and screamed "Fuck you" as she stormed out of his apartment.